Thomas R. Shultz

 Research Summary

-Prof. Shultz is interested in cognitive science, cognitive development, cognitive consistency, and connectionist modeling.
-Current projects include belief perseverance, cognitive balance phenomena, stimulus familiarization in infants, and the relation between knowledge and learning.
+Prof. Shultz is interested in cognitive science, cognitive development, cognitive consistency, evolution and learning, and connectionist modeling.
+Current projects include evolution of cooperation and modeling of autonomous learning and development.

 Selected References